 - Illinois Minority Real Estate Scholarship Program – The Foundation is under contract with the State of Illinois to administer the Illinois Minority Real Estate Scholarship Program.
 This program is open to qualified racial minority residents of Illinois pursuing courses of study that will prepare them for careers relating to real estate or enhance the skills and knowledge that they currently use as real estate professionals.

-- Past Presidents Scholarship – For Illinois residents who are members of the Illinois Association of REALTORS® to pursue their Graduate REALTOR® Institute (GRI) or Certified Residential broker (CRB) designation.
+- Past Presidents Scholarship – For Illinois residents who are members of the Illinois REALTORS® to pursue their CRB (Certified Residential Broker), CIPS (Certified International Property Specialist), CCIM (Certified Commercial Investment Member), or RCE (REALTOR® Association Certified Executive) designation.

 - Patt Scholarship Fund

-- Rich Port Scholarship – As a tribute to Mr. Port’s personal commitment to education and as a means of improving the professionalism of the real estate industry, the Rich Port Scholarship Fund was established to help licensed real estate agents in Illinois attend the Graduate, REALTOR® Institute (GRI) of Illinois.
+- Rich Port Scholarship – As a tribute to Mr. Port’s personal commitment to education and as a means of improving the professionalism of the real estate industry, the Rich Port Scholarship Fund was established to help licensed real estate agents in Illinois complete the Undergrad courses through the Graduate, REALTOR® Institute (GRI) of Illinois.

 - Ralph Pritchard Scholarship – The Ralph Pritchard Fund was established to advance the knowledge of owners and managers in the real estate industry.
 The fund sponsors a biannual conference in the area of real estate industry trends, legal and regulatory issues and new technology in order to promote the best practices in the field of real estate management.

 - Thomas F. Seay Scholarship – Thomas F. Seay believed in the power of the mind.
 This scholarship (for any accredited college or university in the United States) was developed to enhance the minds of qualified candidates pursuing a career in real estate through education.